Estimation and Hypothesis Testing of Derivatives in Smoothing Spline ANOVA Models: Hypothesis Testing

-\begin{Assumption} The weight $W_i$ is nonnegative that satisfies $\ev(W_i)=\var(W_i)=1$ and $\pr(W_i>t)\leq C_We^{-t/C_W}$ for some $C_W>0$ and for all $t>0$. \end{Assumption} The nonnegative weights specified in Assumption \ref{Assumption:bootstrap} ensure the convexity of the optimization problem in (\ref{eq:bootstrap:estimator}).
-The tail probability condition on $W_i$ is mild and can be satisfied by many distributions.
+\begin{Assumption} The weight $W_i$ is nonnegative that satisfies $\ev(W_i)=\var(W_i)=1$ and $\pr(W_i>t)\leq C_We^{-t/C_W}$ for some $C_W>0$ and for all $t>0$. \end{Assumption} The requirement of nonnegative weights in Assumption \ref{Assumption:bootstrap} is to ensure the convexity of the optimization problem in (\ref{eq:bootstrap:estimator}).
+Furthermore, the tail probability condition on $W_i$ is mild and can be satisfied by many distributions.
 For instance, if $P(W_i=0)=P(W_i=2)=1/2$, it corresponds to the Rademacher weights.
-Another common choice for $W_i$ is $Exp(1)$, the exponential distribution with mean one.
+Another common choice for $W_i$ is the exponential distribution with mean one.

 \begin{theorem} Under Assumptions \ref{Assumption:distribution}-\ref{Assumption:bootstrap}, if $\lambda n^{m} [\log(n)]^{-2m(q+7)}\to \infty$, $\lambda \to 0$, and $\beta_{\max}\leq m-1$, then it follows that